EBMcalc Logo

 Temp 8329-5 : degC 8310-5 : degC 8331-1 : degC 8332-9 : degC 8333-7 : degC 8328-7 : degC 75539-7 : degC

-This material contains content from LOINC® (http://loinc.org).
-The LOINC table, LOINC codes, and LOINC panels and forms file are copyright © 1995-2014, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and available at no cost under the license at http://loinc.org/terms-of-use.
+This material contains content from LOINC (http://loinc.org).
+LOINC is copyright © 1995-2023, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at http://loinc.org/license.
+LOINC® is a registered United States trademark of Regenstrief Institute, Inc.

 Legal Notices and Disclaimer

 All information contained in and produced by the EBMcalc system is provided for educational purposes only.
 This information should not be used for the diagnosis or treatment of any health problem or disease.
 THIS INFORMATION IS NOT INTENDED TO REPLACE CLINICAL JUDGMENT OR GUIDE INDIVIDUAL PATIENT CARE IN ANY MANNER.
+EBMcalc is NOT a medical device.
 Click here for full notice and disclaimer.